Upcoming Retreats

 Guy Newland

-October 10 - 12, 2025
+October 11, 2025

-Surrounded by ancient trees and held in a supportive community (Sangha), we’ll reflect on the Three Jewels—finding guidance in the Buddha, freedom in the Dharma, and inspiration in each other.
+Held in a supportive community (Sangha), we’ll reflect on the Three Jewels—finding guidance in the Buddha, freedom in the Dharma, and inspiration in each other.
 Led by renowned Buddhist scholar and teacher Guy Newland, this retreat offers an opportunity to dive into the concept of “wise hope”: a resilient hope not bound by expectation, but rooted in compassion, clarity, and courageous action

-Through meditation, heart-opening dialogue, and contemplative practices, we’ll explore how embracing impermanence and interconnection can open the heart and energize meaningful action.
+Through meditation, heart-opening dialogue and contemplative practices, we’ll explore how embracing impermanence and interconnection can open the heart and energize meaningful action.
 This retreat is especially meaningful for young people seeking purpose and renewal—offering a space to move beyond despair, reconnect with values, and envision a future shaped not by fear but by the inspiring solidarity of our commitment to awakening.

 Who is this for?